Evaluating Implicit Biases in LLM Reasoning through Logic Grid Puzzles: Evaluating Implicit Biases with PRIME

 \subsection{Data}

-To facilitate bias evaluation, we define three groups of categories: \textit{Names} ($\mathcal{C}_\mathcal{N}$), \textit{Bias-Probing} ($\mathcal{C}_{\mathcal{BP}}$), and \textit{General} ($\mathcal{C}_\mathcal{G}$), and subsequently curate categories and their associated unique items to align with each group.
+To facilitate bias evaluation, we define three groups of categories: \textit{Names} ($\mathcal{C}_\mathcal{N}$), \textit{Bias-Probing} ($\mathcal{C}_{\mathcal{BP}}$), and \textit{General} ($\mathcal{C}_\mathcal{G}$), and subsequently curate categories and their associated unique items to align with each group. $\mathcal{C}_\mathcal{N}$ serves as a proxy for demographic identity, providing implicit cues to infer social attributes such as gender \cite{camara-etal-2022-mapping}.
+The $\mathcal{C}_{\mathcal{BP}}$ categories introduce stereotypical and anti-stereotypical associations, allowing us to directly measure how these associations influence model decisions \cite{nadeem-etal-2021-stereoset}. $\mathcal{C}_\mathcal{G}$ categories assess whether exposure to biased associations impacts performance in otherwise neutral reasoning paths and help control the number of categories in a puzzle and its constraint space.

 Due to the substantial effort required to construct balanced and meaningful category–item pairs in the \textit{Bias-Probing} category ($\mathcal{C}_{\mathcal{BP}}$), this study focuses on gender bias.
-However, PRIME is adaptable to other social biases (e.g., racial, religious) by curating additional category–item pairs aligned with those dimensions.
+However, PRIME is adaptable to other social biases (e.g., racial, religious) by curating additional category-item pairs aligned with those dimensions.

 $\mathcal{C}_\mathcal{N}$ contains names of individuals reflecting specific demographic groups.
-Within our focus on gender, we restrict our analysis to binary gender (man and woman) due to limitations in name-based representation.
+Within our focus on gender, we restrict our analysis to binary gender (man and woman) due to limitations in name based representation.
 We compile 120 commonly used U.S. male ($\mathcal{C}_{\mathcal{N}, m}$) and female names ($\mathcal{C}_{\mathcal{N}, w}$) \footnote{\url{https://www.census.gov/topics/population/genealogy/data/1990_census/1990_census_namefiles.html}} to reflect perceived man/woman associations (name classification experiment in Appendix~\ref{appendix:name_classification})\footnote{We use male/female name lists to represent man/woman gender since gender choices are made later in life.}.

 $\mathcal{C}_{\mathcal{BP}}$ captures social stereotypes tied to specific demographic identities.
 For gender analysis, we curate 21 categories (e.g., ``Food'', ``Clothing'') consisting of 1094 unique items associated with binary gender stereotypes based on prior literature on gender and social psychology, media portrayal, and domain knowledge of social biases \cite{bolukbasi2016mancomputerprogrammerwoman, nangia-etal-2020-crows, kosakowska2024towards}.
 Each category is composed of two disjoint subsets, $\mathcal{C}_{\mathcal{BP}, m}$ and $\mathcal{C}_{\mathcal{BP}, w}$, each containing between 11 and 72 items stereotypically associated with men and women.